 Every customer is unique and comes to you through a different path.
 Drip marketing will help you sustain them through that journey.
 To learn how browser-based push notifications can drive your drip campaign, sign up for a live demo.

-Alarming Cart Abandonment Stats for 2019 — And How Pushnami Can Help
+Alarming Cart Abandonment Statistics for 2019 — And How Push Can Help

-Cart abandonment has been a consistent problem in e-commerce.
+Cart abandonment has been a consistent problem in ecommerce.
 New reports confirm it’s only getting worse, with rates in some sectors as high as 75%.
 Push notifications, such as Pushnami’s browser-based system, can help reduce cart abandonment.
-But to prevent cart abandonment properly, it first must be understood.
+But to prevent the phenomenon properly, it first must be understood.

 Why Are Carts Abandoned?

-- “Window shopping,” or otherwise had no firm decision to buy (34%)
+- “Window shopping,” or browsing with no firm decision to buy (34%)

 - Shipping costs or timing (23%)